opendatamesh-initiative/odm-specification-dpdescriptor/docs/quickstart/interface.md

 	"fullyQualifiedName": "urn:dpds:com.company-xyz:dataproducts:tripExecution:1:outputports:tripStatus",
 	"name": "tripStatus",
 	"displayName": "Trip Status",
-	"description" "The last known status of each trip operated in the last 12 months" "version": "1.2.0",
+	"description" "The last known status of each trip operated in the last 12 months", "version": "1.2.0",
 	"promises": {...},
-	"expectations": {...},
+	"expectatctions": {...},
 	"contracts": {...}
 }
 ```
 ## Promises Object
-Through promises the data product declares the intent of the port.
+Through promises, the data product declares the intent of the port.
 It's a set of implicit agreements between the data product and its consumers.

 ### Fields
 A [Promises Object](../references/specifications/last.md#promises-object) is composed by the following fields: